zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

 ### Draw smoke/steam particles around item

-Items with the context tag `smoked_item` will have its sprite darkened and have smoke particles drawn around it like smoked fish.
+Items with the context tag `smoked_item` will have its sprite darkened and have smoke particles drawn around it like smoked fish. `smoked_item_no_darken` only draws the smoke particles without darkening the sprite.

 Items with the context tag `steamed_item` will have steam particles drawn around it (aka smoke particles but white).
 Its sprite won't be darkened.